All About Me

 Central Virginia has always been my home.
 I grew up with the river and mountains nearby and a love for animals, flowers, landscapes. . . all the things I love to paint.
 There were always plenty of animals. . . dogs, cats, horses, chickens, most anything with four legs.
 My sister Bonnie had a garden with beautiful flowers she nurtured.
 She gave me the appreciation for flowers and their beauty.
 Many days were spent fishing on the James River or just riding through the mountains enjoying the beauty of the land.

 As a child, I was always able to do pencil drawings.
 My dad, who was an 'unknown' artist, introduced me to charcoal and bought my first set of pastels for Christmas in 1968.
 I still have all the drawings and pastels done as a child.
-In fact, I still have the pieces of my original pastels.
+In fact, I still have pieces of my original pastels.

 Bookmark and Share